 Whether you’re moving and need a temporary or long-term place to stash your things, PODS offers a variety of storage options to fit any situation.
 Want to store things close by for easy access?
 Keep your container right in your driveway.
 Need things out of the way for a while?
-Keep your container in one of our secure PODS Storage Centers.
+Keep your container in a PODS Storage Center.
 Looking for storage that moves with you?
 We can do that, too!
 Whatever your storage needs, PODS has you covered.

 1. Do get an appropriately sized container